What should be the fleet of Russia?

 The designer was right about something: the huge and very expensive ships designed to solve one single task — the destruction of the aircraft carriers of a potential enemy, seemed anachronistic at a time when the whole world was moving towards universalization, which allowed warships to solve many different tasks with using a variety of missile weapons in universal launchers.

-Of course, the ships of the 1144 project carried not only anti-ship missiles intended for the destruction of large enemy surface ships.
-They received a powerful air defense, and very impressive anti-submarine capabilities, but all of these tools were auxiliary - and the shock weapon the ship, its main missile system, was very highly specialized.
+Of course, the Project 1144 ships carried not only anti-ship missiles designed to destroy large enemy surface ships.
+They also received a powerful Defense, and very impressive anti-submarine capabilities, but all these means were auxiliary - and the strike weapon the ship, its main missile system, was very highly specialized.

 It was inappropriate to use these cruisers for other tasks than tracking US Navy aircraft carrier formations in readiness for a strike.